whitneyburton/portfolios/students/1710-back/max-stackhouse/20170112-max-stackhouse-m2.md

 Least Favorite - Job Tracker.
 Kind of a frustrating project because of how it is framed.
 It isn't given much importance, so motivation is pretty low for it.

 ### What did you learn from your independent projects?
 I can't rely on pure automated testing when building forms and tools for humans.
 Really need to test out functionality more in the browser rather than just relying on tests.
 Also, how easily I can get distracted on an open ended project without having a solid plan in place.
 Definitely need to work on getting a better plan together for my future Individual projects.
+Definitely need to work out a better plan if I try my own prompt again.
+Felt like that was a big part in my poor performance there.

 ### What did you learn from your paired projects?
 Got a lot of practice with being very specific about what to work on.
 There are a lot of things that can be assumed and if teammates make a different one than you, you're going to be redoing parts.
 Also, learned how hard it is to break up pieces of a site before others have been implemented.